pjbaudin/Data-Science-Study/C7_Regression Model/CourseNotesC7_W1.md

 Cor(X,Y) measures the strength of the linear relationship between the X and Y data, with stronger relationships as Corr(x, Y) heads towards -1 or 1.

 ### Least squares estimation of regression lines

+see practice in R script

+## Regression to the mean

+Regression to the mean, was invented by Francis Galton in the paper “Regression towards mediocrity in hereditary stature” The Journal of the Anthropological Institute of Great Britain and Ireland , Vol. 15, (1886).
+The idea served as a foundation for the discovery of linear regression.